feelinglovelynow/ace-graph-database/README.md

 ## 🤔 What is Ace?
 1. Ace structures data in key value stores as a graph (nodes, relationships and properties)
 1. Nodes may have props, relationships may have props, and relationships may be one to one, one to many or many to many
-1. Via the script, `ace types`, Ace will generate TypeScript types (TS) and JSDoc comments (JS), based on the JSON Schema you provide
+1. Our cli scipt `ace types` creates TypeScript types (TS) and JSDoc comments (JS), based on the JSON Schema you provide
 1. The Ace query language is a typesafe (JS/TS) function called `ace()` that allows queries and transactional mutations
 1. Easily configure users, passwords, roles and permissions by node, relationship or property, for the actions read, insert, update, upsert or delete
-1. Our cli scipt `ace backup` provides free backups for your graph and a simple way to load backups
+1. Our cli scipt `ace backup` provides free graph backups and a simple way to load backups

 ## 🎬 How to create a Movie Graph?